It’s what you keep telling yourself.

 Schedule Your Edit

-You’ve finished your book; however, you’re not actually done yet.
+You’ve finished your book; however, your work isn’t complete.

 You’ll need to schedule a self-edit or hire a professional editor.
-Make sure your work doesn’t sit around too long before editing.
 Include this in your schedule and checklist.

 During this crucial time, finalize your book cover art and back page materials.